Dems, GOP make urgent final pitches as election season wraps - KESQ

 The first lady told about 100 people outside a home in Ashburn, about 30 miles from Washington, that the race could come down to a tiny margin of votes, while, in Congress, a “Republican majority will attack women’s rights and health care.”

-Weissert reported from Washington.
-Associated Press Writers Bill Barrow in Macon, Georgia, Jonathan J. Cooper in Phoenix, and Jill Colvin, Coleen Long and Chris Megerian in Washington contributed to this report.
+Weisert reported from Washington.
+Associated Press Writer Chris Megerian contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.